 In order to foster inclusivity, it’s important that members of your team feel part of the bigger picture and are kept in the loop.
 This isn’t always easy, particularly in big organisations with lots of employees.
 But to tackle this, try and host meetings as frequently as possible, welcome your employees’ input into your organisational values and decisions, and take their ideas on board.
 Ensure all of your employees feel valued as individuals and show them that they have meaningful, equitable roles.
 Secondly, celebrate and value individuality.
 Diverse workplaces are something we should all be striving for, and employees shouldn’t feel they have to suppress parts of themselves to fit in.

 Having an inclusive space where all employees can come together to connect, recognise each other’s achievements and celebrate as a team is valuable.
 It builds an online community where every employee has the opportunity to belong.
-That’s why reward & recognition platforms will continue to play a vital role in driving social wellbeing and employee engagement.
+That’s why reward & recognition as well as employee discount platorms continue to play a vital role in driving social wellbeing and employee engagement.

 2. ARRANGE DAILY CHECK-INS